Beyond Mass Action: A Study Of Collective Organizing Among Liberian Women Using Feminist Movement Perspectives

 Politics and Social Change | Women's Studies

 Williams, Korto, "Beyond Mass Action: A Study Of Collective Organizing Among Liberian Women Using Feminist Movement Perspectives" (2008).
 Capstone Collection.
-Paper 2166.
+2166.